daresaydigital/a11ychecklist/docs/video/video-no-audio.md

 - A document.
 Which includes all important information as well as descriptions of scenary, actions, expressions etc (an updated screen play).
 - As audio.
 One way of doing this is to provide an audio track describing the information in the video.
 The audio should be a common audio format used on the internet, such as MP3.

+### Exceptions

+- No text alternative or audio description is needed if the video is only decorative.